alekhyavittalam/ai_agent_product_analytics/README.md

-# Shopping Website Behavioral Analysis Dashboard
+# AI Powered Behavioral Analysis

 ## Overview
 This Streamlit application provides a powerful tool for analyzing user behavior on a shopping website.
 It leverages clustering techniques (UMAP + HDBSCAN) and AI-powered insights to identify user segments, pinpoint drop-off points in the shopping journey, and generate actionable recommendations with testable hypotheses.